KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 This specification identifies the common consent requirements to record and provision an independent record of consent in the form of a receipt to the individual.

 ### 2.Scope
-This scope includes how a consent record is provided, how to present the record fields in a receipt, the timing of the record, the format requirements for free text fields, linking fields to external information and the data types for each field.
+This scope includes how to present the receipt fields in a receipt, the timing of the record, linking fields to external information, how to present the record fields, the data_type and order of fields.

-The scope of the MVCR focuses on the provision of the receipt, which includes how a consent record is provided, how to present the record fields, the format for the data fields, and the type of data and order of fields.
-- Referencing or linking authoritative policy, regulation and consent notice requirements to consent record
-- Documenting the purpose for which information is shared,
-- Documenting the categories of PI that are shared
-- Documenting the technical scope(s) for the categories of PI and purpose
-- Documenting the explicit and non-explicit sharing of personal data
-- Documenting Sensitive PI Categories

 Viable, in this scope, means a record of consent that can be retained and used separately by both issuer (PI Controller) and recipient (PI Principal) as proof of consent.

-### 2.2 MVCR Modes of Conformance

-The term 'minimum' in the MVCR refers to the least amount of fields required to make a consent receipt for a context;  open, explicit and compliant consent record viable for a number of different contexts, defined by:
+The term 'minimum' in the MVCR refers to the least amount of fields required to make a viable consent receipt  for a number of different contexts;

+In MVCR v1,
-* A) MVCR - Defned by the PI Controller, implied and self-asserted
+* A) General Use MVCR - Defined by the PI Controller, implied and self-asserted

+MVCR v2 -(see Appendix A)
-* B) Explicit MVCR -  is  in reference to  ISO 29100 Framework section 4, defined by being a machine readable Explicit consent
+* B) Explicit MVCR - machine readable Explicit consent - in reference to conformance with ISO 29100 Framework section 4,
-* C) Compliant MVCR - Explicit consent mapped to notice and consent regulatory requirements and privacy controls; Typically Trust frameworks and trust network operators
+* C) Compliant MVCR - Explicit consent mapped to notice and consent regulatory requirements and privacy controls;

-The receipt has the Consent Type field in which the scope can be defined as ' MVCR (or Implied MVCR)' 'Explicit MVCR', 'Compliant MVCR' , Consent Type.
+The receipt has the Consent Type field, which can be externally defined, but, is defined by default ' Implied' 'Explicit', 'Opt-Out', Consent Type.

+Not IN Scope
- MVCR is used to create implied consent record reciepts.
-The MVCR  has no compliance claims besides proof of consent.
-Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table) A consent type can be created as a profile and externally reference trust frameworks.  i.e. UST Defined Consent Type
+  The General MVCR conformance profile is intended to provide flexibility for implementation and easier adoption by not having the burden of legal compliance obligations for the implementor.
+The MVCR v1 is not to be used for specifying sensitive personal data and compliance claims besides proof of consent.

-For the  MVCR ONLY goto section 6.2.2  MVCR (alice & bob) CONFORMANCE, GUIDEANCE & EXAMPLE

-(Editors Note: v0.8 has been discussed and is close to a consensus for MVCR for general online use.  , which has been the focus of the consent receipt generator (http://api.consentreceipt.org) and the testing for drafting this v0.8.  (put in URL of Kantara demo - here )

- v0.8 (this draft) meets the requirement of providing a  MVCR for implied consent, but also the specification for the maximum MVCR, for explicit and compliant consent receipt records.

-The extensions for conformance to explicit consent and for meeting compliance requirements are at various levels of spec review and testing by the WG.
-As a result only the MINIMUM MVCR Guide - in this v.08 is a candidate for public review, 4-6.3, and the remaining spec is meant for internal  review.
+The extensions for conformance to explicit consent and for meeting compliance requirements are at various levels of spec review and testing by the WG.   (see conformance table Appendix A)

+ v0.8 (this draft) meets the requirement of providing a General Use MVCR, while also enabling the development a consistent consent framework for personal data control.

 ### 3 Notational Conventions for Conformance